oBreak/oB-twitter-search/README.md

 First, create an application at apps.twitter.com.
 This is required to get a valid ID and secret in order to authenticate via OAuth to the Twitter API.

+Also requires Python 3.x installed with modules `configparser` and `requests` installed.

 ##### Starting at the [Twitter App Creation Page](https://apps.twitter.com/app/new).

 |Details            |Value          |